 Experiment with matte textures in this color family.
 Like this design, marry a matte mahogany red with the rest left shiny.

 We're suckers for negative space, so it's no wonder this empty heart design caught our eye.
-Pair the burgundy accent nails with black nails for a little extra contrast.
+Pair the burgundy accent nails with black for a little extra contrast.

 This luxurious oxblood design is a modern take on the traditional plaid nail look, and we're here for it.